prosanteconnect/pscextract/README.md

 # pscextract

-extract mongodb collection into file
+extract mongodb collection into file, is also a webserver that exposes the file for download